ucb-bar/Baremetal-NN/README.md

 Running with FP16 support with GCC<14.0

 For GCC<14.0, it does not support the fp16 intrinsics, so we need to use the assembly implementation.
+(TO BE FIXED)

 ```bash
 cmake -S ./ -B ./build/ -D CMAKE_BUILD_TYPE=Debug -D CMAKE_TOOLCHAIN_FILE=./riscv-gcc.cmake -D CONFIG_BACKEND_RISCV_V=ON -D RISCV_ZVFH=ON -D RISCV_V_ASM=ON